A mod-p Artin-Tate conjecture, and generalized Herbrand-Ribet: Introduction

 where $r_1,r_2, h, R, w$ are the standard invariants associated to $F$: $r_1$, the number of real embeddings; $r_2$, number of pairs of complex conjugate embeddings which are not real; $h$, the class number of $F$; $R$, the regulator, and $w$ the number of roots of unity in $F$.

-The paper considers $\zeta_E/\zeta_F$ where $E$ is a CM field with $F$ its totally real subfield, in which case $r_1+r_2$ is the same for $E$ as for $F$, and the regulators of $E$ and $F$ too are the same except for a possible power of 2.
+This paper considers $\zeta_E/\zeta_F$ where $E$ is a CM field with $F$ its totally real subfield, in which case $r_1+r_2$ is the same for $E$ as for $F$, and the regulators of $E$ and $F$ too are the same except for a possible power of 2.
 Therefore for $\tau$ the complex conjugation on $\C$,

-where each of the $L$-values $L(0,\rho)$ in the above expression are nonzero algebraic numbers by a theorem of Siegel.
+where each of the $L$-values $L(0,\rho)$ in the above expression are nonzero algebraic numbers by a theorem of Klingen and Siegel.

 In this identity, observe that $L$-functions are associated to $\C$-representations of $\Gal(E/\Q)$, whereas the classgroups of $E$ and $F$ are finite Galois modules.
-Modulo some details, we basically assert that for each odd prime $p$, each irreducible $\C$-representation $\rho$ contributes a certain number of copies of $\bar{\rho}$ to the classgroup of $E$ tensored with $\F_p$ modulo the classgroup of $F$ tensored with $\F_p$ (up to semi-simplification).
+Modulo some details, we basically assert that for each odd prime $p$, each irreducible $\C$-representation $\rho$ of $\Gal(E/\Q)$ contributes a certain number of copies (depending on $\p$-adic valuation of $L(0,\rho)$) of $\bar{\rho}$ to the classgroup of $E$ tensored with $\F_p$ modulo the classgroup of $F$ tensored with $\F_p$ (up to semi-simplification).
 This is exactly what happens for $E=\Q(\zeta_p)$ by the theorems of Herbrand and Ribet which is one of the main motivating example for all that we do here, and this is what we will review next.